Facility Management and Operations Council (FMOC)

-The Facility Maintenance and Operations Committee (FMOC) provides industry-wide, public and private support for the creation of higher quality facilities through improved maintenance and operation and real property management.
+The Facility Maintenance and Operations Council (FMOC) provides industry-wide, public and private support for the creation of higher quality facilities through improved maintenance and operation and real property management.

 To increase maintenance and operations influence in the facility acquisition process

 To promote the sharing and integration of facilities maintenance and operations procedures and information

 To identify and disseminate best practices to strengthen the knowledge and skills of facility management professionals

 NIBS members may join any of the following task groups.
 Here, we discuss opportunities for collaboration, knowledge sharing, publications and outreach opportunities for you and your firm.

 Senior Global Capital Asset Analyst, Global Facilities, General Motors

 Darrell X. Rounds, FMA, C.E.M

 Sr. Program Manager, National Institute of Building Sciences